AlejoTorres2001/Node_Mongo_Docker_SimpleNoteApp/README.md

 **Docker Config**
-inside Dockerfile you will find configuration related to the app´s image, it is based on a node´s offcial image using  alpine linux you can change the exposed port for four server there
+inside Dockerfile you will find configuration related to the app´s image, it is based on a node´s offcial image using  alpine linux you can change the exposed port for your server there

 **Docker compose**
 inside this file you will find volumes config for both containers as well as port forwarding related stuff